opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

     }
 }
 ```
-if `include_keys` is set to ["status", "metadata/sourceIp"], the document written to OpenSearch would be:
+if `include_keys` is set to ["status", "metadata"], the document written to OpenSearch would be:
 ```
 {
     status: 200,